plentymarkets/plugin-payment-prepayment/meta/documents/user_guide_en.md

 				<b>Designated use</b>
 			</td>
 			<td>
 			Enter the designated use for this payment method.
+Placeholder for OrderId: <b>%s</b>
 			</td>
 		</tr>
 		<tr>